sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/README.md

 Let's do this methodically.
 We'll first search for the main Kubernetes components and then, if we find any, we'll remove them.

 Follow the instructions at [STEP 2](./step2.md).

+### Step 3: Install Kubernetes Tools
+We're going to install the same three tools we removed in `step 2` (kubeadm, kubelet, and kubectl) by getting the latest stable versions.

+Follow the instructions at [STEP 3](./step3.md).